Pete: I am curious as to how you predict a flood date of 2900 BC.

 Adam was taken to the garden where he began his job of looking after the trees.

 The Ubaid people designed their rectangular temple buildings to align with the cardinal points of the compass.
 The earliest temple at Eridu had a simple offering table or altar.
 Adam’s son Abel offered some of the firstborn of his flock as an offering (perhaps on that table,) which pleased Yahweh.
 Cain brought some fruit of his crops to offer, which didn’t please Yahweh.

 The date of 966 BC for the beginning of Solomon's temple seems to work in both directions.

 Going backwards in time the date correlates with the archaeological flood stratum of 2,900 BC, plus a number of other events on the way.

 Going forward in time from 966 BC, the timeline for Judah's kings also seems to work out.
 Nebuchadnezzar's siege of Jerusalem, the deportation of King Jeconiah, and Zedekiah enthroned in his place, and the plundering of the city in 597 BC are written about in the Babylonian Chronicles and in the Bible.
-Adding Judah's kings reigns from Solomon we arrive at 597 BC.
+If we add up Judah's kings' reigns from Solomon we arrive at 597 BC.